Devrajgowda/great-big-example-application/README.md

 in this field is uniquely easily transferrable, yet for some reason it isn't.
 The case seems pretty plain to me but to settle the matter, here are some reasons why web development should be taught using big examples:

-    1. Production-ready code answers every question, not just what the authors of tutorials choose to answer through their choices of simplifications.
+    1. Production-grade code answers every production-grade code question, not just what the authors of tutorials choose to answer through their choices of simplifications.

     2. To make something new as an expert would do it, it's much easier to copy and modify, or study and emulate, an exact thing made by experts, no matter how complex, than to synthesize the missing details removed for the sake of simplicity, out of nothing, no matter how simple.
 To do the latter requires full comprehension of a menagerie of inconsistent learning materials in inconsistent contexts, all but one of which approaches you will ultimately reject and count as wasted learn time.
 I did that to make this; it's not fun.
-To do the former you copy, find/replace, modify, and compare what you're making with what works until what you're making also works.
+To do the former you copy, find/replace, modify, and compare/revise what you're making with what works until what you're making also works.
 It's just what you'll do on the job to make something new *after* you have signed the NDA and get keys to the castle of doing things like professionals do and the vault of expertly made things to copy/modify, or study/emulate if you prefer.